rikulauttia/rikulauttia/README.md

 Building systems that scale and revenue that grows.

 M.Sc.
-IT • University of Turku
+ICT • University of Turku

 ---